abligh/cdl/README.md

 configurator allows you to consume the configuration in your program now you know that is validated.

+The configurator consists of a map of keys to items.
+Each item should be either
+* a pointer to the variable to be set; or
+* a pointer to a configuration function.

+If a pointer to a variable is used, the variable must be of the same type as the item in the configuration, or an error will be issued;
+therefore as a type check is performed here, it is unnecessary in this case to require a specific type in the template.
+If a specific type is require, a type check is done twice.
+Certain pseudo-types being required will cause a type conversion:

+1. If you required the pseudo-type `number`, you will be always be given a `float64`

+2. If you required the pseudo-type `integer`, you will always be given an `int`

-The configurator consists of a map of keys to the `ConfiguratorFunc` type (or a function with a similar signature), which looks like this:
+A pointer configuration function has a `ConfiguratorFunc` type (or a function with a similar signature), which looks like this:

 ```go
 type ConfiguratorFunc func(obj interface{}, path Path) (err *CdlError)